dprojects/Woodworking/README.md

 # Support FreeCAD 1.0 and later

 Currently there are no plans to support FreeCAD 1.0 and later.

-The main reason for that is that FreeCAD 1.0 no longer allow for direct Sketch move, the [FreeCAD team consider direct Sketch moving as bug](https://forum.freecad.org/viewtopic.php?p=794690#p794690), so they fixed this "bug"...
+The main reason for that is that FreeCAD 1.0 no longer allows for direct Sketch move and the [FreeCAD team consider direct Sketch moving as bug](https://forum.freecad.org/viewtopic.php?p=794690#p794690), so they fixed this "bug"...

-Using FreeCAD 1.0 with Woodworking workbench for example you can't use [magicMove](https://github.com/dprojects/Woodworking/tree/master/Docs#magicmove) to move Sketch or Pad.
-Also you can't move holes after drilling or center holes or Pads.
-So this "fix" impact many advanced features at Woodworking workbench.

-However all these feature works fine with FreeCAD 0.21.2 and personally I don't see any reason to use FreeCAD 1.0.
-Also I am happy with FreeCAD 0.21.2 and I don't see any reason to chase all the FreeCAD team changes and "fixes" and adjust Woodworking workbench code only to have new FreeCAD number...

-The Woodworking workbench now has its own [release versioning system](https://github.com/dprojects/Woodworking/releases), the 0.22 release has been published, and will be developed regardless of FreeCAD politics.
+For more information see: [issue about FreeCAD 1.0+ support](https://github.com/dprojects/Woodworking/issues/49)

 # License